HITB-CyberWeek/proctf-2019/writeups/SePtoN/SePtoN.md

 Encrypted images storage service.
 Written in Swift 5.

-Client (checker) connects to SePtoN over TCP, exchanges key using Diffie–Hellman protocol, encrypts his BMP image with flag using custom Substitution-Permutation algorithm and sends encrypted image to the service.
+Client (checker) connects to SePtoN over TCP, exchanges key using Diffieâ€“Hellman protocol, encrypts his BMP image with flag using custom Substitution-Permutation algorithm and sends encrypted image to the service.
 Service then decrypts image, performs smoke-checks that it is valid BMP, embeds watermark-message in last bits of pixel data, encrypts resulting image and stores it to filesystem, responding to client with file id.
 When checker retrieves encrypted image file back from the service, it decrypts file and checks whether the resulting image is still similar to the one he sent (flag is still painted on the image and is still readable).